pgebhardt/eitViewer/README.md

 # EITViewer

-EITViewer is an application for receiving measurement data from EST-EIT systems and reconstruct the corresponding images using the mpFlow library.
+EITViewer is an application for receiving measurement data from EST-EIT systems and to reconstruct the corresponding images using the mpFlow library.

 ![alt screenshot](https://raw.github.com/schansge/eitViewer/master/images/system.jpg)